-Air quality is so poor that walking the streets of the Indian capital at this time of the year is as bad for your health as smoking 50 cigarettes a day.
+Air quality is so poor that some experts claim walking the streets of the Indian capital at this time of the year is as bad for your health as smoking 50 cigarettes a day.
 Peaks like this are an annual occurrence, but there’s little political will to do anything about it.

 The smog is caused by a mixture of stubble burning in the local region and urban pollution and it exposes residents to up to 24 times the recommended limit of dangerous particles.